-If the "___" part above is a noun such as "a teacher," "Japanese," "a pig" etc, the structure is:
+If the "___" part above is a noun such as "a teacher," "Japanese," "a pig" etc, the structure will be:

 A (wa) B (desu).

-※In Japanese, we don't use personal pronouns (I, you, he, she, he, we, they) so much except "私(watashi) = I" and "私たち(watashi tachi) we"
+N.B.
+In Japanese, we don't use personal pronouns (I, you, he, she, we, they) so much apart from "私(watashi) = I" and "私たち(watashi tachi) we"

-To see more details, please visit the article on the Japanese pronoun in wikipedia.
+To see more details, please visit the article on the Japanese pronouns on Wikipedia.

 Additional Grammar & Phrases